-where in the reduced form specification, # private branchesct is replaced by the # privatized branchesct as described in the previous paragraphs.
-The results are shown in Table 8.
+where in the reduced form specification, # private branches{ct} is replaced by the # privatized branches{ct} as described in the previous paragraphs.
+The results are shown in Table 9.

 The reduced form results indicate that allocative efficiency gains for an additional privatized bank, in areas that received the privatization treatment (as defined in the IV in this section) are, on average, 25% of total cross-county allocative efficiency gains in the 1990s.
-To explore whether the treated counties exhibit pretrend before the treatment, I explore the results of a distributed lag model.
+46 To explore whether the treated counties exhibit pretrend before the treatment, I explore the results of a distributed lag model.
 For each county that is treated according to my instrument (as defined by my instrumental

-&lt;sup>38The variable "number of retail establishments" has a slightly different definition between 1991 and 1996, which explains the observed jump between these two years.
+44The variable "number of retail establishments" has a slightly different definition between 1991 and 1996, which explains the observed jump between these two years.

-&lt;sup>39At most, these counties grow slower in terms of telephone-lines, for example.
+45At most, these counties grow slower in terms of telephone-lines, for example.

-&lt;sup>40The allocative efficiency of capital, across counties between 1992 and 1999 improves by 1 unit.
+46The allocative efficiency of capital, across counties between 1992 and 1999 improves by 1 unit.
 All of the empirical results in this section are based on data between 1992 and 1999.
 To calculate allocative efficiency gains by county, location information on firms is needed.
 The location information becomes close to comprehensive starting in 1992 only.